Join Our Email List

 What happens if you get glow product liquid in your eyes?

-Glow product liquid is most irritating to the eyes, because eyes are very sensitive.
-The liquid can cause a burning feeling, and in rare cases, pain or swelling.
+Glow product liquid is most irritating to the eyes.
+It can cause a burning feeling, and in rare cases, pain or swelling.

 What happens if you get glow product liquid on your skin?